GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

     - "Perfect" Ending Requirements

         - Knowledge of [reversing nullstones](./important-request-gwo.md#saving-iris)
-            - The nullstone in the upper left-hand corner of Route 3 cannot already be reversed before you accept the request
+            - The nullstone in the upper left-hand corner of Route 3 cannot already be reversed before you accept the request.
         - Cursed Wheel: Short Rest in the Cabin
             - North Lakeshore Cabin: "Fixed it up" (Maya needs to be accessible)
             - Dwarves' Cave: Any